 Without a doubt our misinformed belief of what a coach really does, is holding back our players development as well as the game itself.
 True coaching involves understanding the processes involved in trying to teach players the technical skills needed to be successful in the game, be it an individual skill or executing a team move.
 The player must be able to fully understand what to do, how to do it and more importantly to learn it.
 Shouting and getting frustrated are sure signs the coach does not fully understand the coaching process and this will ensure the coach will never be able to get across what he/she desires and this is what is holding us back.

-For this to change I believe the way we coach coaches should change, we should rather be focussing on the coaching processes rather than solely the technical skills that make up the game.
+For this to change I believe the way we coach coaches should change, we should rather be focusing on the coaching processes rather than solely the technical skills that make up the game.
 Coaches themselves should also be placing far more emphasis on their own coaching ability rather than just their technical knowledge.
 By having the knowledge but not the tools to ensure the players learn them, is just not what coaching is about.
 Player improvement should always be the key focus for coaches of all age groups and standards, no matter how ‘good’ they appear, for there is always room for improvement.
 Coaches should also be judged on their ability to improve individual players and not just their ability to win games.
 This I believe will revolutionise our game and will ensure our players become the best in the world.